kompanie-dev/testwerk/README.md

 # Testwerk 🏭

-A dependency-free, buildless testing framework for browsers and node.js environments.
+A dependency-free, buildless test runner for browsers and node.js environments.

 ## Getting Started